 Most people think armor is obvious.
 Rigid.
 Aggressive.
 Easy to spot.
 But the most dangerous armor is invisible to the person wearing it.

 And that’s exactly why it’s so hard to catch in yourself, while it’s happening.
 Think about the last time someone challenged you in a meeting.
 A direct report flagged a problem with your plan.
 A peer pushed back on a decision you’d already made.
-A board member asked a question that felt more like a verdict than a question.
+A team member asked a question that felt more like an accusation than a question.

 What happened next, in you?

 If you’re like most leaders, something tightened.
 You may have started forming a response before they finished speaking.
-You had a very good reason for the decision.
-And you explained it.
-That’s defensiveness.
+You had a very good reason for the decision and you justified it.
+That’s the kind of defensiveness we’re talking about.
 A quiet, reasonable-sounding kind.The kind that doesn’t feel like defensiveness at all, it feels like you’re just telling the truth.
+And it’s actually just your point of view.

 So what’s actually happening when defensiveness kicks in, and more importantly, what do you do about it?